xssnick/tonutils-storage/README.md

 2. Run
 `./tonutils-storage`
 3. Try `download 85d0998dcf325b6fee4f529d4dcf66fb253fc39c59687c82a0ef7fc96fed4c9f`
+4. Use `list` command to check progress

 ## CLI

-At this moment 3 commands are available:
+At this moment 4 commands are available:

 * Create bag: `create [path] [description]`
 * Download bag: `download [bag_id]`
+* List bags: `list`
 * Display help: `help`

 On the first start you will see something like `Using port checker tonutils.com at 31.172.68.159`.